AndoKPD/kpd-scripts/README.md

 	Issues: If you don't open a players profile link but instead go on market, hub, etc. first, then click on a profile, the button doesn't appear.
 It might also disappear after a tag has been executed, but it doesn't really matter.
 	WARNING: No promt to confirm or anything, pressing the button tags.
 Be careful.

-suspectDisplay.js:

-	Features: Shows suspect and caller in KPD spec.
-	Background: Detects if you tag or not, if yes it opens suspects profile (optional) or log the tag (optional), if no it opens KPD window.
-	Usage: Open source code file and change the path to your logs file.
-	Toggleable: yes, can be turned off

-suspectFocus.js:

-	Features: Adds a hotkey to toggle focussing the suspect in KPD spec, also displays on/off messages in chat.
-	Usage: Configure your hotkey in the idkr settings tab by opening regular settings and placing a key in the input field (Ex: F1, k).
-Case sensitive, so upper letters only  work when tablock is active or shift is pressed.
-	Toggleable: yes, can be turned off by not setting a value.
-	Styling: none
-	Requires: kpdQOL.js, specQOL.js

 Enjoy :)